Samsung Galaxy S10e

-The Galaxy S10e is a spiritual replacement for last year's Galaxy S9, as the Galaxy S10 has gotten bigger and more expensive.
+The Galaxy S10e is a spiritual replacement for last year's Galaxy S9 since the Galaxy S10 has gotten bigger and more expensive.
 But the Galaxy S9 is still on sale at a solid discount, and that makes it an interesting option for those who want to save money.
-Here's what you'll get by going with the newer model, or by sticking with last year's instead.
+Here's what you'll get by going with the newer model, or by sticking with an older one.

 Samsung is known for taking a cautious approach to improvements with its top-end phones, and that means the Galaxy S10e isn't dramatically improved over the Galaxy S9 in many aspects.
 But there are certain things you get just by buying a phone made for 2019 rather than 2018.

 Another thing you may want to keep in mind when talking about the future of your phone use is the software update roadmap, where the Galaxy S10e obviously has an extra year of runway beyond the Galaxy S9.
-The GS9 will get the next major release of Android, but after that point, all bets are off; the future of 2020 software updates is more certain for the S10e.
+Both phones are currently running Android 10, but that's the final update the S9 will ever see.
+Thanks to Samsung's new three-year update policy, the Galaxy S10e is promised to get Android 11 and (hopefully) Android 12.

 |Category||Galaxy S10e||Galaxy S9|